vijaykumarmp95/KQL-Syntax/tostring(split)README.md

-//Query snippet showing how to extract the account name from an email address
+//Query snippet showing how to extract the account name from an email address ( to get "Raju" from "raju@abc.com")

 AccountName = tostring(split(RecipientEmailAddress, "@")[0])